Back to Course List

 Application procedure and selection process

 Candidates are required to apply via UCAS Teacher Training (UCAS).
 This is the central "clearing house" which deals with all applications for PGCE courses across the country.
-Application forms for 2014 entry are available from 21 November 2013.
+Application forms for 2015 entry are expected to be available from the end of October 2014.

 Candidates are required to supply an academic referee as their first reference if they have completed their studies in the last 5 years.